osvik/spanish_forms/Browser_tests.md

 Test includes submitting a form and checking that validation works.
 We also look at the visuals of both landing and thank you pages.

+The page was also tested in many screen sizes, from 320x480 to 1920x900.

 ### Windows

 | Browser        | Result           | Date  |